apiaryio/api-blueprint/Tutorial.md

 ### Actions

-API Blueprint allows you to specify the actions you can make on each resource.
-As a sub-heading inside of the resource with a title, followed by the HTTP method for the action.
+API Blueprint allows you to specify each action you may make on a resource.
+An action is specified with a sub-heading inside of a resource with the name of the action followed by the HTTP method.

 ```markdown
 ### List All Questions [GET]